SoCal Sydney

 Planning a Visit

 SoCal Sydney is located at 1 Young Street, Neutral Bay, on a strip that is walkable from the Neutral Bay bus interchange and a short cab or rideshare from the Milsons Point and North Sydney rail connections.
-Specific hours, booking details, and pricing are leading confirmed directly with the venue before visiting, as these details were not available at time of publication.
+Hours, booking details, and pricing are straightforward to confirm directly with the venue.
 For context on what else to pair a visit with in the suburb, the Neutral Bay dining guide provides a fuller map of the area's options across formats and price points.

 Cost Snapshot